FYS102 Thermophysics and Electromagnetism

 Course frequency: Annually

 Teaching structure: Two 2-hour lectures per week.
-One 2-hour calculation lecture per week, and one 2-hour calculation exercise per week.
+One 2-hour problem solving lecture per week, and one 2-hour problem solving class per week.

 Thermal physics: The aim is to understand and master the fundamental principles of classical macroscopic thermal physics.
 The student should be able to calculate important parameters for machines that produce or use energy and work.